 - Soft tissues

-You will learn more about chest x-ray anatomy when going through the tutorial on chest x-ray abnormalities.
+You will learn more about chest X-ray anatomy in the next tutorial on chest X-ray abnormalities.